Sequential importance sampling for estimating expectations over the space of perfect matchings: An Implementation of Algorithm

 Given a graph $G(X,Y)$ and a partial matching $\overline M$, recall that an edge $e\in E(G)$ is $\overline M$-extendable, if there exists a perfect matching that contains $\overline M\cup\{e\}$.
 We then simply say an edge is extendable if there exists a perfect matching containing it.
 We implement Algorithm \ref{alg: SIS-matching} by finding extendable edges fast.
 The main idea presented in Section~\ref{sec: extendable edges} is to use Dulmage-Mendelsohn decomposition \cite{matching-theory}, to create a directed graph from $G$, so that an edge is extendable if and only if both of its endpoints are in the same strongly connected component.

 In addition, we need to keep track of extendable edges as the Algorithm \ref{alg: SIS-matching} decides on adding an edge to the partial matching constructed so far.
-An algorithm that takes linear time to update the decomposition at each step will be shown in Section~\ref{sec: fast SIS modify decomposition}.
+An algorithm that takes linear time to update the decomposition at each step is given in Section~\ref{sec: fast SIS modify decomposition}.